A look at the January 1995 issue of British C64 magazine, Commodore Format.

 WE’RE STILL WAITING, JON

-> The only mention of games (outside the tips section) is an update on Jon Wells’ Tenth Dan, the diary of his beat-’em-up which remains unreleased to this day.
-As we’ve mentioned in previous installments of Issue Review, the “games explosion” of the previous summer was really an idea manufactured by Dave Golder to generate some excitement; most of those games from Europe hadn’t arrived, or had sold poorly.
+The only mention of games (outside the tips section) is an update on Jon Wells’ Tenth Dan, the diary of his beat-’em-up which remains unreleased to this day.
+As we’ve mentioned in previous installments of this series. the “games explosion” of the previous summer was really an idea manufactured by Dave Golder to generate some excitement; most of those games from Europe hadn’t arrived, or had sold poorly.
 This was the month CF became utterly unrecognisable from the games oriented heydey; it was the start of the slide, as final editor Simon Forrester remembers, into the “fanzine model” that would ultimately seal its fate: a mix of hardware roundups, retrospectives and tutorials.
 But let’s remember the achievement here: 1995 was the year of the Playstation, Goldeneye and Oasis vs Blur.
 That CF was around at all was astounding, and seem even more so with every passing year.
 And it wasn’t over yet!
 CF

-> ON THE POWER PACK
+ON THE POWER PACK

 Just the two items on this month’s tape, the smallest offering to date: both came from Paul Kubiszyn.
 The lead game was futuristic tank blaster Mega Force.
 He spoke to us about the tape exclusively: